Repairing a cracked iPhone XR screen will cost you $199

 Of course, you can always opt for Apple's AppleCare+ insurance, which covers two incidents of accidental damage.
-Having AppleCare+ brings all iPhone screen repairs down to $29.
+Having AppleCare+ brings all iPhone screen repairs down to $29, £25 and AU$45.

 If you're thinking about getting one of Apple's new iPhones, you can read CNET's head-to-head comparison here.